Realblock-Co/Lotto-On-The-Block/README.md

 8. [Contact Support](#contact-support)

 # Overview
-Cryptolotto is a powered by Ethereum DApp (decentralized application).
+Lotto On The Block (LOTB) is a powered by Ethereum DApp (decentralized application).
 The backend code is running on a decentralized peer-to-peer network and is presented by 14 smart contracts and a front-end.
-Cryptolotto works autonomously and with no entity controlling the key functions.
-The Cryptolotto's data and records of operation are cryptographically stored in a public, decentralized Ethereum blockchain network.
+Lotto On The Block (LOTB) works autonomously and with no entity controlling the key functions.
+The LOTB's data and records of operation are cryptographically stored in a public, decentralized Ethereum blockchain network.

-The main idea of Cryptolotto is straightforward: people from all over the world contribute equal amounts of ETH to one wallet during the set period of time.
+The main idea of LOTB is straightforward: people from all over the world contribute equal amounts of ETH to one wallet during the set period of time.
 When a timer ends, this smart-contract powered wallet automatically sends all received ETH to one randomly chosen wallet-participant.

 ![Cryptolotto_demo](https://github.com/Cryptolotto/Cryptolotto/blob/master/images/Github%20demo.gif?raw=true)